sqweelygig/supercool-servers/README.md

 ## Deliverables

-This project will create an application to steer an operator towards more efficient scheduling.
+This project will create an application to steer a server room technician towards more efficient scheduling.
 It will gather the data required via a survey, model the thermal characteristics of the room, compute an optimised thermostat schedule and present the forecast savings.
 The project assumes that its audience is technical, consistent with having some responsibility for a server room's environmental controls.